Valuation Pressures in Luxembourg’s Private Markets: Getting It Right in a Higher-Rate Environment

 Valuation Pressures in Luxembourg’s Private Markets

 Higher discount rates are compressing valuations, particularly for long-duration and asset-heavy strategies, such as infrastructure and real estate, where large upfront investment and long payback periods make valuations highly sensitive to changes in interest rates.
 Refinancing costs are weighing on portfolio company earnings, while thin transaction volumes make it harder to source comparables.
 Infrequent appraisals risk producing stale marks that diverge from secondary pricing and in evergreen or hybrid structures common in Luxembourg, redemption demands can collide with valuation lags.
-These dynamics put NAV credibility under pressure at precisely the time investors and regulators are demanding more rigour.
+These dynamics put Net Asset Value (NAV) credibility under pressure at precisely the time investors and regulators are demanding more rigour.

 Read more